YapengTeng/LabelTool/README.md

 - opencv-contrib-python
 - pyautogui

-you can just pip install the libs above or pip install -r requirements.txt.
+you can just pip install the libs above, or `pip install -r requirements.txt`, or you can use `conda env create -f environment.yml`

 The following is an introduction to some shortcut keys to help quickly mark keypoints: